 Brown Sugar Candy is a shortcut version to a recipe that is typically hours in the making.
 Chocolate covered or not, this old fashioned treat is amazing!

-What is Brown Sugar Candy?
+What Exactly is Brown Sugar Candy?

 When I was a child, every holiday season my Dad would make a wonderful traditional French Canadian candy (Sucre a la Creme) that took hours.
 His mother made it and each of the kids had learned how, but it was tricky and required just the right touch and timing to have it come out perfect.